EBS 2026학년도 수능완성 영어

 4 박테리아의 발견

-In 1674, he viewed through his crude microscope a number of materials, such as drops of saliva, water from various sources, blood, and ____ tissues, and observed a whole range of life forms, like bacteria, red blood cells and muscle cells.
+In 1674, he viewed through his ____ microscope a number of materials, such as drops of saliva, water from various sources, blood, and muscle tissues, and observed a whole range of life forms, like bacteria, red blood cells and muscle cells.

 5 누구나 배울 수 있는 즉흥 연주